 Scale-free Networks Well Done

 We bring rigor to the vibrant activity of detecting power laws in empirical degree distributions in real-world networks.
-We first provide a rigorous definition of power-law distributions, equivalent to the definition of regularly varying distributions in statistics.
+We first provide a rigorous definition of power-law distributions, equivalent to the definition of regularly varying distributions that are widely used in statistics and other fields.
 This definition allows the distribution to deviate from a pure power law arbitrarily but without affecting the power-law tail exponent.
-We then identify three estimators of these exponents that are proven to be statistically consistent -- that is, converging to the true exponent value for any regularly varying distribution -- and that satisfy some additional niceness requirements.
+We then identify three estimators of these exponents that are proven to be statistically consistent—that is, converging to the true value of the exponent for any regularly varying distribution—and that satisfy some additional niceness requirements.
+In contrast to estimators that are currently popular in network science, the estimators considered here are based on fundamental results in extreme value theory, and so are the proofs of their consistency.
 Finally, we apply these estimators to a representative collection of synthetic and real-world data.
-According to their estimates, real-world scale-free networks are definitely not as rare as one would conclude based on the popular but unrealistic assumption that real-world data comes from power laws of pristine purity, void of noise and deviations.
+According to their estimates, real-world scale-free networks are definitely not as rare as one would conclude based on the popular but unrealistic assumption that real-world data come from power laws of pristine purity, void of noise, and deviations.